Bhargavi84/The-Cook-Book/README.md

 ### **Deployment to Heroku**
 * **Set up workspace for Heroku**:

-    * In the terminal window of IDE, create a requirements.txt file to contain all applications and dependencies required to run the app.
+    * In the terminal window of IDE, create a requirements.txt file to store all applications and dependencies required to run the app.
     *        pip3 freeze --local . requirements.txt

     * Create a Procfile (strictly capital P and no file extension!) - required by Heroku, to know which file runs the app.